Antonio de Berrio

-Antonio de Berrío (Segovia, 1527 – Santo Tomé de Guayana, the current Ciudad Bolívar, in the state Bolívar, 1597), was a Spanish soldier, governor and explorer in Colonial America.
+Antonio de Berrío (1527–1597) was a Spanish soldier, governor and explorer in Colonial America.

 Biography

-Antonio de Berrío began his military career at the age of 14 in the service of the king Carlos I. The young nobleman began his military life in Flanders.
+Antonio de Berrío was born in Segovia.
+He began his military career at the age of 14 in the service of the king Carlos I. The young nobleman began his military life in Flanders.
 He entered combat for the first time in the Battle of Marciano that ended with the capture of Siena.
 Later he was destined to the fight in the African coasts against the Berbers.
 The next destination was the fight against the Rebellion of the Alpujarras against the rebellious Moriscos.
 After the conflict in the mountains of Granada, was already appointed as captain of a cavalry company to the surveillance of the coasts of Granada, to finally be appointed governor of the Alpujarras.

 Already as governor Berrío marries María de Oruña, maternal niece of adelantado and lawyer Gonzalo Jiménez de Quesada.
 The latter, who died in 1579, in his will appoints Berrio and his wife as successors and heirs of their titles and assets.
 They receive the news by the Correo de las Indias in 1580, Berrío is 53 years old and his life, which seemed to take a calmer course, returns to action.